deliwer/DeliVerHero/replit.md

 ## Overview

-DeliWer is the sustainability game of Dubai where users complete missions to save money and save the planet.
+DeliWer is Dubai's first sustainability game where you complete real-world eco-missions — like upgrading tech or purifying water at home — to earn rewards, level up, and make the planet proud.
 The platform gamifies environmental actions through various mission types including iPhone trade-ins, water delivery, and future sustainable services.
 Users earn environmental impact points, climb leaderboards, and unlock rewards while making real positive impact on Dubai's environment through engaging gameplay mechanics.

+## Brand Positioning

+"We are the sustainability game of Dubai — complete missions, save money, save the planet."

+The services (water, iPhones, future products) are mission types, not separate businesses.
+This positioning provides clarity: Dubai's first gamified sustainability platform where real-world eco-actions earn rewards and level progression.

 ## User Preferences